showkeyjar/FewSOME/README.md

 # FewSOME

-This repository contains a Pytorch implementation of FewSOME: Onec-Class Few Shot Anomaly Detection with Siamese Networks.
+This repository contains a Pytorch implementation of FewSOME: One-Class Few Shot Anomaly Detection with Siamese Networks.

 ## Citation